SIR-Model for Households: Simulations and comparison with agent--based model

 \section{Simulations and comparison with agent--based model}

 The analysis of our household model presented in the previous sections, shows that larger households have a strong effect on the spread of the epidemic.
 To illustrate this, we simulate a single epidemic wave in populations with close to realistic household distribution.
-For comparison we choose the household size distributions for Bangladesh (BGD), Germany (GER) and Poland (POL) as published by the UN statistics division in 2011, see~\cite{unstats2015demographic}.
+For comparison we choose the household size distributions for Bangladesh (BGD), Germany (GER) and Poland (POL) published by the UN statistics division in 2011, see~\cite{unstats2015demographic}.
+At the time of writing this paper, the 2011 data sets are the most recent provided by the United Nations for the three countries.
 Using a sample of almost $1\,000\,000$ individuals, we obtain the distribution shown in Table~\ref{T:HHsize}.

 \begin{remark} Note, that in Table~\ref{T:HHsize} we have redistributed for Poland and Bangladesh the fraction of population living in households of size $6$ or bigger to household of size equal $7$ to match the total population.
 How one treats the population represented by the tail in the household distribution can make a substantial difference in the simulation outcomes.
 To visualize that, we show in Figure~\ref{F:Tail} simulations for out--household reproduction number $\calR^\ast=0.9$, in--household attack rate $a=0.2$ and three different versions of how to treat the tail in the Polish household size distribution.
 The blue curve represents the population distribution given in Table~\ref{T:HHsize}.
 The green curve uses the extended census data including households up to size $10+$.
 All households of size $10+$ are treated as households of size \emph{equal} to $10$.
 The red curve show a simplified treatment of the tail, where all households of size $6+$ are treated as being of size \emph{equal} to $6$.